Bachelor's Degree in Accounting

 - Accounting Scholarship (third- and fourth-year students)

-Our program’s value is best demonstrated through the employers our graduates have worked for:
+Our accounting degree program’s value is best demonstrated through the employers our graduates have worked for, such as:

 - Ernst & Young

 Earning a bachelor’s degree in accounting opens a wealth of opportunities in entry-level roles such as:

 - General accountant or staff accountant

 As an accounting major, you’ll have many opportunities to connect with faculty and peers through extracurriculars and campus organizations.

 Our business programs are accredited by the Association to Advance Collegiate Schools of Business International (AACSB).
 This accreditation positions PNW with top business schools across the world.

 PNW has helped me grow in my field in so many ways.
 The COB professors have so many awesome connections and are always willing to help you out!

 I’ve been able to build those connections with professors and talk with them one-on-one about class and my career.
 I loved having the opportunity to go to office hours for help with assignments and having them recognize me.